 EdNC took part in the initiative through the Center for Innovation and Sustainability in Local Media (CISLM), located within the UNC Hussman School of Journalism and Media.

 “Everybody who works at EdNC was out on the road that week,” said EdNC CEO Mebane Rash, who noted that organizational flexibility was a key concept promoted by Table Stakes coaches and utilized by EdNC as their staffers fanned out across North Carolina, gathering stories from every corner of the community college system.

-The stories, on topics ranging from zoo and aquarium science to winemaking, could have been completed by phone calls from the office, but showing up at the colleges was just as important as writing about them, said Nation Hahn, EdNC’s chief growth officer, especially for a nascent news organization like EdNC focused on building brand identity.
+The stories, on topics ranging from zoo and aquarium science to winemaking, could have been completed by phone calls from the office, but showing up at the colleges was just as important as writing about them, said Nation Hahn, EdNC’s director of growth, especially for a nascent news organization like EdNC focused on building brand identity.

 By logging over 6,000 miles on the road and visiting the colleges in person, EdNC didn’t just create articles, but a statewide campaign that created increased visibility for the community college system, as well as EdNC.